MergeCommits/current-year-web-tech-stack/README.md

 - [GitHub Copilot](https://github.com/features/copilot) - There's a bit of a learning curve to understanding how to get it to generate the code you want, but when it works it really works.
   - The real question is how much of this ReadMe was written by GitHub Copilot ;)

+## Over notes for myself here incase something breaks

+- `yarn db:push` is required to generate the initial SQLite file otherwise it will error out.
+- https://github.com/tailwindlabs/prettier-plugin-tailwindcss#compatibility-with-other-prettier-plugins - Look at this in the event that prettier stops working.